Rose Tattoo (Tiffany album)

 Rose Tattoo is a 2011 album by Tiffany, her eighth studio album, and first full country record.
-Although her fourth album Dreams Never Die was influenced by the genre, Rose Tattoo represents Tiffany coming full circle, returning to her original genre before singing in malls made her a household name in pop music in the 1980s.
-The singer has described the sound of this new album as “Bonnie Raitt with a Stevie Ray Vaughan vibe.”
+Although her fourth album Dreams Never Die was influenced by the genre, Rose Tattoo represents Tiffany coming full circle, returning to the style she originally recorded in before switching to teen pop in the late 1980s.
+The singer described the sound of this new album as “Bonnie Raitt with a Stevie Ray Vaughan vibe.”
 The album's release was celebrated with a release party in Nashville, Tennessee on February 25, 2011.